elinCSs28/elinCSs28/README.md

 Through data collection and analytics, I strive to break down the walls between hardware and software, especially in Machine Learning.

+Current Work: Training with Break Through Tech in ML/AI (Ask about my technical growth and check out the program here! -> https://www.breakthroughtech.org/)

 🎯 Featured Project: \
 TBD